-As kinesiology is a newer field, there are many questions left unasked and unanswered, and students have a chance to fill real gaps in global scientific knowledge—by designing experiments, collecting data, and being the first to answer questions in major scholarly publications in the field: just like scientists in the real world.
+As kinesiology is a newer field, there are many questions left unasked and unanswered, and students have a chance to fill real gaps in global scientific knowledge.
+Starting there first semester Drake Kinesiology majors are asking new questions, designing experiments, and collecting data... just like scientists in the real world.
 Many go on to present their findings at scientific meetings or in scholarly publications.

 In Drake’s Kinesiology curriculum, labs are spent asking critical questions and figuring out creative solutions to authentic issues faced in today’s active society.
 At Drake, research is not a prescribed answer in a workbook, but a dynamic process that mirrors the cyclical nature of science: looking at what scientific data exists, asking a question, forming a hypothesis, establishing a method, collecting data, and sharing the results with the global community through posters, presentations, and publications.

 The following are examples of research recently published by Drake Kinesiology students:

 Somatosensory perception of running shoe mass is similar for both sexes

 Maximum Vertical Jump Height Improves after Two Miles of Running

 Kinesiology students also have the opportunity to present personal research at the annual Drake University Conference on Undergraduate Research in the Sciences (DUCURS) as well as regional and national meetings.